Congressional office buildings

-The congressional office buildings are the office buildings used by the United States Congress to augment the limited space in the United States Capitol.
+The congressional office buildings are the office buildings used by the United States Congress to augment the space in the United States Capitol.
 The congressional office buildings are part of the Capitol Complex, and are thus under the authority of the Architect of the Capitol and protected by the United States Capitol Police.
 The office buildings house the individual offices of each U.S. Representative and Senator as well as committee hearing rooms, staff rooms, multiple cafeterias, and areas for support, committee, and maintenance staff.

 The congressional office buildings are connected to the Capitol by means of underground pedestrian tunnels, some of which are equipped with small railcars shuttling users to and from the Capitol, which together form the Capitol subway system.

 Congressional pages are responsible for carrying packages and messages from the two chambers to the buildings.
+The House of Representatives pages program was discontinued because of some scandals after 180 years in 2011, but the Senate pages system still continues.

 The three Senate office buildings are along Constitution Avenue north of the Capitol: